micene09/scarlett/README.md

 **onError(error: RestError): void**

-Global handler, running on your `RestClient`'s instance context, called everytime an error was received by a request, this will prevent the standard javascript `throw` error.
+Global handler, running on your `RestClient`'s instance context, called everytime an error was received by a request.
 This callback will not be called if the error was filtered by `throwExcluding` option.

 #### request()